guilherme-studier/guilherme-studier/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on PMWEB - Developer Front end
+- 🔭 I’m currently working on Sicredi - Developer Front end
 - 🌱 Working with React, React Native, Vue and Typescript
 - 🌱 Also have knowledge in Sass, Styled Components, and Cypress
 - 📫 How to reach me: guilherme.studier18@gmail.com